erroronline1/caro/readme.md

 ### ERP queries module
 The default module contains available options for data retrieval from the [teams](#the-team) ERP-software, many workmates have been asking for.
 This may have to be adjusted to your available solutions as well, but here it may get necessary to get accomodated to this applications code syntax and data structures such as language models and backend widget construction.
 Sorry for that in advance.

+### Connection setting
+The connection can be disabled/enabled during runtime from within the [maintenance-module](#maintenance) to take maintenance work into account, where the ERP maintenance may conflict with database queries.

 [Content](#content)